 To prepare the Report, Standard College collects, classifies, and counts crime reports and crime statistics.
-The report contains three years' worth of campus crime statistics for Clery Act crimes for Standard College property and adjacent public property.
-This Report also includes Standard College campus safety and security policy disclosures.
+The report contains three years' worth of campus crime statistics for Clery Act crimes on Standard College property and adjacent public property.
+The Report also includes Standard College campus safety and security policy disclosures.
 Standard College does not have any noncampus buildings or property.
 A paper copy of this report will be provided upon request by calling 703-891-1787.

-Crime statistics for the annual disclosure are collected from two primary sources: (1) the local Fairfax County Police Department and (2) school officials with knowledge of formal and informal complaints, as well as with disciplinary referrals, who are designated as campus security authorities (CSAs).
+Crime statistics for the annual disclosure are collected from three primary sources: (1) the Virginia State Police, (2) the local Fairfax County Police Department and (3) school officials with knowledge of formal and informal complaints, as well as with disciplinary referrals, who are designated as campus security authorities (CSAs).

-We hope you will read the report on campus security and fire safety and become familiar with the services and programs that are available to help keep the campus safe.
+We hope you will read the report on campus security and become familiar with the services and programs that are available to help keep the campus safe.

-The report is prepared by the Standard College's Deputy Executive Director, who works with other departments on campus, including the campus security authorities, the Compliance/Registrar's Office and the President of Standard College, to compile the enclosed information.
-The Deputy Executive Director collects and keeps the documented information in a private office at Standard College.
-The information provided here was last updated on Sept.
-15, 2017.
+The report is prepared by Standard College's Deputy Executive Director-Administration, who works with other departments on campus, including the campus security authorities, the Compliance/Registrar's Office and the President of Standard College, to compile the enclosed information.
+The Deputy Executive Director-Admin collects and keeps the documented information in a private office at Standard College.
+The information provided here was last updated on September 18, 2020.